SASS vs LESS: What to Choose?

 They make writing CSS code less complex, more object-oriented, and more readable, and can further make developers’ tasks a little interesting.

-Difference between SASS and LESS:
+Difference Between SASS And LESS:

 1. Installation